 What's new with macOS 11 Big Sur?

-Apple has refreshed the design for macOS significantly both as an operating system and with the streamlined apps.
-Mail and Photos look at lot like iOS/iPadOS now and Notification Center includes a single view for the first time.
-Widgets, which were also announced for iOS 14, are also coming to macOS.
+Apple has refreshed the design for macOS significantly both as an operating system and streamlining apps.
+Mail and Photos look at lots like iOS/iPadOS, and Notification Center includes a single view for the first time.

 Called the "biggest design upgrade since the introduction of Mac OS X," Big Sur has easier navigation and more controls for users.
-From the curvature of window corners to the palette of colors and materials, everything here has been refined.
+Everything here has been refined, from the curvature of window corners to the palette of colors and materials.

 - Icons in the Dock have been designed to be more consistent with icons across the Apple ecosystem.